fence-io/website/content/articles/networking/linux-network-namespace/index.md

     link/ether b2:2d:19:e8:a0:28 brd ff:ff:ff:ff:ff:ff link-netns app1
 ```

-The network device `clink1` has been relocated from the root network namespace to `app1` (notice the addition of `link-netns app1` binding to the `hlink1` device in the root network namespace).
-Check network devices is `app1` namespace.
+The output shows that the `clink1` device has been removed from the network device list.

+Now, check the network device list in `app1` namespace.

 ```
 root@ubuntu:~# nsenter --net=/run/netns/app1 ip link list